lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

 System on Chip (SoC)
 *********************

+The PocketBeagle2 is powered by the AM6232 SoC, which is a high-performance, low-power processor designed for embedded applications.
+The AM6232 integrates dual ARM Cortex-A53 cores, a Cortex-M4F core, and various peripherals to support a wide range of functionalities.
+It is optimized for power efficiency and performance, making it suitable for applications requiring robust processing capabilities while maintaining low power consumption.
+The AM6232 SoC functional block diagram below provides a detailed view of the internal architecture of the System on Chip.
+It highlights the various functional blocks such as the CPU cores, memory controllers, peripheral interfaces, and other integrated components.
+This diagram is essential for understanding how the SoC manages data flow and interacts with other hardware components on the PocketBeagle2 board.

 .. figure:: images/hardware-design/soc-functional-block-diagram.png
    :align: center
    :alt: SoC functional block diagram

    SoC functional block diagram

+Decoupling capacitors are used to filter out noise and provide a stable power supply to the SoC.
+They help in maintaining the integrity of the power signals by smoothing out voltage fluctuations and transient spikes, ensuring reliable operation of the SoC and preventing potential malfunctions due to power instability.

 .. figure:: images/hardware-design/soc-dcaps.png
    :align: center